sonic-net/SONiC/doc/sflow/sflow_hld.md

 ------------------|----------------------
-  pollBus/HSPEVENT_INTF_READ | select all switchports for sampling by default pollBus/HSPEVENT_INTF_SPEED | set sampling rate pollBus/HSPEVENT_UPDATE_NIO | poll interface state from STATE_DB:PORT_TABLE
-  pollBus/HSPEVENT_CONFIG_CHANGED)| Change sampling rate (/ port speed changed) packetBus/HSPEVENT_CONFIG_CHANGED | open netlink socket and register HsflowdRx()
+  pollBus/HSPEVENT_INTF_READ | select all switchports for sampling by default pollBus/HSPEVENT_INTF_SPEED | set sampling rate pollBus/HSPEVENT_UPDATE_NIO | poll interface state from STATE_DB:PORT_TABLE and update counter stats in SFLHost_nio_counters from COUNTER DB pollBus/HSPEVENT_CONFIG_CHANGED)| Change sampling rate (/ port speed changed) packetBus/HSPEVENT_CONFIG_CHANGED | open netlink socket and register HsflowdRx()

 Refer to host-sflow/src/Linux/hsflowd.h for a list of events.

-### 6.7 **SWSS and syncd changes**
+### 6.8 **SWSS and syncd changes**

 ### sFlowOrch

 An sFlowOrch is introduced in the Orchagent to handle configuration requests.
-The sFlowOrch essentially facilitates the creation/deletion of samplepacket sessions as well as get/set of session specific attributes. sFlowOrch tracks the SFLOW_GENETLINK_TABLE table to set the genetlink host interface that is to be used by the SAI driver to deliver the samples.
+The sFlowOrch essentially facilitates the creation/deletion of samplepacket sessions as well as get/set of session specific attributes. sFlowOrch sets the genetlink host interface that is to be used by the SAI driver to deliver the samples.

-Also, it monitors the SFLOW_TABLE and PORT state to determine sampling rate / speed changes to derive and set the sampling rate for all the interfaces.
+Also, it monitors the SFLOW_SESSIONS_TABLE and PORT state to determine sampling rate / speed changes to derive and set the sampling rate for all the interfaces.
 It uses the SAI samplepacket APIs to set each ports's sampling rate.

+### Rate limiting

+Considering that sFlow backoff mechanism is not being implemented, users should consider rate limiting sFlow samples using the currently existing COPP mechanism (the COPP config (e.g. src/sonic-swss/swssconfig/sample/00-copp.config.json) can include appropriate settings for the samplepacket trap and initialised using swssconfig).

-### 6.8 **SAI changes**
+### 6.9 **SAI changes**

 Creating sFlow sessions and setting attributes (e.g. sampling rate) is described in SAI proposal : https://github.com/opencomputeproject/SAI/tree/master/doc/Samplepacket